SUDIPA9002/Feedo-Up/README.md

     git clone https://github.com/SUDIPA9002/feedo_up.git
     cd feedo_up
     ```
 2. **Install Dependencies**:
     ```bash
     pip install -r requirements.txt
     ```
 3. **Run the Application**:
     ```bash
     python app.py
     ```
 4. **Access the Web Interface**:
     Open your browser and go to `http://localhost:5000`.

 ## Contributing
 We welcome contributions from the community!
-Feel free to open issues or submit pull requests to help improve FEEDO _UP.
+Feel free to open issues or submit pull requests to help improve FEEDO _UP.To contribute:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/your-feature-name).
+3. Commit your changes (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature/your-feature-name).
+5. Create a new Pull Request.
+Please ensure your code follows the project's coding guidelines and includes appropriate tests.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.